 Follow the Pilgrims Way cycle route from Rochester to Canterbury, through the beautiful North Downs.
 The route runs for about 47 miles on a mixture of quiet roads and traffic free paths.
 There's some fairly challenging climbs along the way so to complete in one day is for the more experienced rider.

-The route then turns to the south east to head through the countryside around Boxley, Detling, Thurnham, Hollingbourne, Harietsham, Charing and Westwell.
-This section takes you through some very pretty Kent villages with highlights including Charing's picturesque water mill and windmill.
+The route then turns to the south east to head through the countryside around Boxley, Detling Hill, Thurnham, Hollingbourne, Harietsham, Charing and Westwell.
+This section takes you through some very pretty Kent villages with highlights including the picturesque water mill and windmill at Charing.

 The route continues to Ashford where you turn north towards Wye, running parallel to the River Stour.
 A woodland section then takes you through Eggringe Wood and Denge Wood to Chartham.
 The final section runs along the Great Stour to take you to the finish point at Canterbury with its historic cathderal.